Surgeon24/UPorto_Event/Docs/EAP/EAP.md

 # EAP: Architecture Specification and Prototype
 ## A7: Web Resources Specification
-/*
-   **_all comments to be deleted before delivery_**

-   **If you want to change/add anything - ask or JUST TO IT!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!** (c) David

-   */

-//need to be changed according to the specific of our project

-This artifact documents the  architecture of the "UPorto event", indicating the catalog of resources, permissions used in the modules, and the format of JSON responses and defining specifications using OpenAPI standard.
+This artifact documents the  architecture of the web application to be developed, indicating the catalog of resources, the properties of each resource, and the format of JSON responses.
+This specification adheres to the OpenAPI standard using YAML.

+This artifact presents the documentation for MediaLibrary, including the CRUD (create, read, update, delete) operations for each resource.

 ### 1. Overview

-This section provides a short description of the web part of the application, in which all modules are defined and briefly described.
+The modules of the application are identified and briefly described with the web resources associated in the individual documentation.
 More information about web resources associated with each module can be found in each module's separate documentation in the OpenAPI specification.

 |   Module   | Description    |